expo/expo/docs/pages/modules/android-lifecycle-listeners.md

 ## `Application` Lifecycle Listeners

-If you want to have hook code from `Application` lifecycles, the `ApplicationLifecycleListener` is aimed for this use case.
-We support these `Application` lifecycles:
+You can hook into the `Application` lifecycle using `ApplicationLifecycleListener`.

+The following `Application` lifecycle callbacks are currently supported:

 - `onCreate`
 - `onConfigurationChanged`